From wonderful art museums, to galleries and craft centers, St. Petersburg is gaining a reputation as a major art center. Make sure to visit:

 Museum of Fine Arts St. Petersburg: This is a museum that you should visit when in town.
 Make sure to to see its permanent collection and current exhibitions.
 There are also music programs, lectures, workshops and children’s activities.
 You will find some wonderful paintings by such artists as Monet and Renoir, Gauguin, Corot, Morisot, O’keeffe, Bellows, Inness and de Kooning and Cezanne.
 255 beach Drive NE.

-Chihuly Collection: I thoroughly enjoyed visiting this large, private collection, at 400 Beach Drive, featuring small pieces as well as large installations by Dale Chihuly.
+Chihuly Collection: I thoroughly enjoyed visiting this large, private collection, at their new location at the Morean Arts Center at 720 Central Ave., featuring small pieces as well as large installations by Dale Chihuly.
 They will be moving in late 2016, so make sure to check the website for details about the new location.

 Dali Museum: For fans of Salvador Dali, the well-known Spanish artist, this museum is home to more than 2,000 of his works.
 They include more that 96 oil paintings and 100 watercolors and drawings plus 1,300 prints, photographs, sculptures and documents.
 Its new museum, with great atrium and architecture opened in January 2011.